 2. Create your eLearning content with an LCMS

-While several types of eLearning applications, such as LMSs, provide educators with embedded editing tools, the real protagonists in terms of content authoring are a learning content management system or LCMS.
+While several types of eLearning applications, such as custom learning management systems, provide educators with embedded editing tools, the real protagonists in terms of content authoring are a learning content management system or LCMS.

 Learning management system features can be numerous and include advanced editors with customizable templates or collaborative authoring functionalities, designed to create eLearning materials and assemble them into lessons and courses.
 They are also equipped with content repositories that make it easy to upload, catalog, and search for training resources.